davidles/landing/README.md

     npm start
     ```

-    This will launch the project locally, and you can view it in your browser at `http://localhost:3000`.
+    This will launch the project locally, and you can view it in your browser at `http://localhost:5173`.

 ## Project Structure

 - **src/components**: Contains React components used to build the landing page.

-- **src/styles**: Houses the Tailwind CSS files for styling.
+- **src/database**: Contains information of services and categories.

-- **public/assets**: Store static assets such as images, icons, etc.
+- **src/assets**: Store static assets such as images, icons, etc.

 ## Customization